 The Distinguished Work in New Media award, now simply the Distinguished Journalist award in the digital category, was created in 2008 and is given to a journalist who uses digital media’s unique characteristics and capabilities while striving to uphold traditional journalism’s highest standards of honesty, accuracy, responsibility and accountability.

 The Freedom of Information award honors a non-journalist who has helped promote First Amendment issues.
 Previous winners have worked in the legal profession, academia, government and nonprofit organizations.

-The awards banquet will be held March 20, 2019, at the Omni Hotel in downtown Los Angeles.
+The awards banquet will be held Wednesday, March 25, 2020, at the Omni Hotel in downtown Los Angeles.
 Tickets for the event are:

-$100 for SPJ/LA member
+$100 for SPJ/LA members

 $140 for non-members

 A no-host cocktail reception will begin at 6 p.m.
 Dinner will be served at 7 p.m.
 To make a reservation, contact Sarah Favot at email@example.com or 617-756-5643.